Another defeat for Putin: Russia gives up the strategically important city of Lyman in eastern Ukraine

 The British secret services see the use of such a missile as a sign of Russian ammunition shortages, since these weapons are considered strategically valuable and only available in limited numbers.
 Moscow is now allegedly also using such weapons in order to gain tactical advantages and accepts that civilians would be killed who, following the illegal annexation of several Ukrainian territories, would have to be regarded as Russia’s own citizens.

 The Zaporizhia nuclear power plant had been repeatedly shelled.
 Both the Russian occupying forces and the Ukrainian authorities have repeatedly warned of a possible nuclear incident with massive repercussions for the whole of Europe.
-The IAEA is committed to rapid further talks about a ceasefire zone around the nuclear power plant.
-According to its management, the state-owned Russian nuclear company Rosatom, which controls the power plant together with Russian units, is ready to talk about the technical aspects of a protection zone.
+The IAEA is committed to rapid further talks regarding a ceasefire zone around the nuclear power plant.
+According to its management, the state-owned Russian nuclear company Rosatom, which controls the power plant together with Russian units, is ready to talk regarding the technical aspects of a protection zone.

 Meanwhile, the World Bank announced further aid worth 530 million dollars (543.7 million euros) for Ukraine.
 This increases the total amount of aid provided to $ 13 billion, it said.
 Eleven billion dollars have already been called up.